Metalsofa/CSdir/README.md

 # DSdir
-Bash script for easily downloading Data Structures provided files and making the associated directories.
+Bash script for easily downloading computer science course homework provided files and making the associated directories, in addition to navigating to them quickly from anywhere.

+This script does nothing other than file management, conversion, and navigation; it does not interfere with or aid in software development.

+Presently it only supports one CSCI class at a time; this will

 ## Installation ##
 In bash, type the following commands from whatever directory you wish to install this to (mine is in the root because I'm lazy)